xindicdance/cv/README.md

 ![](assets/img/wheel1.PNG)
 ![](assets/img/wheel2.PNG)

 ### 庆典 The Celebration
 07/2022, Shenzhen Greater Bay Dance Festival, China
 Concept/Choreographer/Performer/Multi-media designer
 ![](assets/img/qingdian1.JPG)
 ![](assets/img/qingdian2.JPG)

 ### Looking for a River
 concept, choreographer, performer
 08/2021, Shanghai, China

 *The flowing river is the flowing reality
 The reality runs through my body*
-How do people’s thinking  connect with their bodies’ senses ?
+How do people’s thinking  connect with their bodies’ senses?
 How does the change from the subject-object dichotomous epistemology to the unified phenomenological method relate to the body transition in the history of philosophy?
 How can a person become unified?
 Is the body a channel?
 ![](assets/img/river1.png)
 ![](assets/img/river2.png)

 ### Wash
 06/2021 solo version online live performance